What is a static website?

 Using a static site generator enables you to create websites using templates or starters, heavily simplifying turning your HTML or JSON data into a website or application.

-Some of our top options for static site generators are Next.js, Gatsby, and Hugo.
+Some of our top options for static site generators are Next.js, Remix, and Astro.

 After you’ve picked your favorite site generator, it’s time for you to select a headless CMS.
 A headless CMS enables you to deliver data using APIs and present that data to many channels.